jpcsupplies/Lobby/README.txt

 For Interstellar Space definitions, each exit prefix is already populated, so () does not work since you just type your address after it.

+Other options may be added later such as:
+Travel options: Allow Ship, Allow Inventory, Allow Faction, Allow Buffs, Allow bank balance.
+General options: Enable Visuals, Enable lottery etc. depending what features we can get working.
+(Note to self: lottery is just a random money giveaway from ticket sales and travel/claim/toll creation fees?)